 This guide focuses on the two most popular cuts, accounting for 89% of diamonds sold.

 1) Round Brilliant Cut - A round cut has been the main style of diamond shape for hundreds of years.
 Maximizes brilliance and fire in higher quality stones.
+In a 2-3 carat lab grown, a round brilliant is absolutely breathtaking.

 2) Princess Cut - Growing in popularity due to their square main angle and exceptional colors from side views, as well as being less expensive carat-to-carat vs a round brilliant.